 As you can see, you could easily spend a couple of weeks exploring this fascinating area - there is so much to offer.

 Mid May into July, as the rains subside, is the best time to visit Samburu with the flowers in bloom and elephants galore.
 The other optimum time is December-January.
 During the other months it can get hot and increasingly dusty although visitors will be rewarded with an ever increasing density of wildlife.
-Most camps stay open year-round apart from at the height of the rains during March and April.
+Most camps stay open year-round apart from at the height of the rains during April.

 A wonderful private drive-in safari visiting Mt Kenya, Ol Pejeta, Samburu, the Great Rift Valley Lakes and the Masai Mara